JosephDucrocq/acebook-node-template/README.md

 #### Start test server

-The server must be running locally with test configuration for the integration tests to pass.
+The server must be runnCing locally with test configuration for the integration tests to pass.

 ```